bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Elaborate on Wnt complement discussion.-->

-Metazoans have a diverse repertoire of Wnt genes with 13 subfamilies which evolved by ancient gene duplications [@Kusserow2005-xd; @Croce2009-vv;
+Metazoans have an ancient repertoire of 13 Wnt subfamilies [@Kusserow2005-xd;
-@Cho2010-eb].
-Our data suggests the brachiopod *T. transversa* has an almost complete set of Wnt genes, with the exception of *wnt3*, which is known to have been lost at the base of the protostome lineage [@Cho2010-eb; @Janssen2010-dc].
+@Croce2009-vv; @Cho2010-eb].
+Our data suggests the brachiopod *T. transversa* has an almost complete set of Wnt genes, with the exception of *wnt3*, which is known to have been lost at the base of the protostome lineage [@Cho2010-eb;
+@Janssen2010-dc].

 <!--TODO: Incorporate discussion about duplications in brachiopoda and spiralia.-->